Prague´s Autumn Events Not To Miss

 Antonín Dvořák was one of the most important Czech composers of all time, and the Dvořák Prague International Music Festival celebrates his contribution to music with a series of concerts at various venues across the city.
 It’s an annual highlight for classical music enthusiasts, with international orchestras and chamber ensembles performing scores by Dvořák and other leading composers.
 Look out for the festival’s programme of accompanying events with a more experimental edge.

-One of the premiere music festivals in the Czech Republic, Strings of Autumn ushers in a wealth of world-class music, from jazz and electronica to contemporary classical and hip-hop, to Prague every autumn.
+One of the premiere music festivals in the Czech Republic, Prague Sounds ushers in a wealth of world-class music, from jazz and electronica to contemporary classical and hip-hop, to Prague every autumn.
 Its star-studded line-up certainly puts the Czech capital on the map, with global heavyweights drawing music fans from across the world.

 Designblok is one of the largest annual design events in the Czech Republic, with over 50,000 visitors attending every year.
 Taking place over several days each October, the festival brings together the best design and fashion talents.
 If you’re interested in viewing the latest fashions by Czech designers, exploring contemporary design trends, or purchasing distinctive furniture and home furnishings, this event should feature high in your itinerary.